johnsonstephan/awesome-web3-formal-verification/Notepad.md

 ### (Symbolic Execution Based Tools

-- **Z3**: Z3 is an efficient SMT solver developed by Microsoft.
-It's used in various fields, including formal verification of software and hardware.
-[Z3 GitHub](https://github.com/Z3Prover/z3)
 - **Isabelle**: Isabelle/HOL is a proof assistant developed by Microsoft Research.
 It allows mathematical formulas to be expressed in a formal language and provides tools for proving those formulas.
 [Isabelle GitHub](https://github.com/isabelle-prover)
 - **Coq**: Coq is an interactive theorem prover developed by INRIA.
 It allows you to define programs using theorems and interactively generate machine-checked proofs of correctness.
 [Coq GitHub](https://github.com/coq/coq)

-\

 - [ERCx (Runtime Verification's Property testing tool for ERC tokens)](https://ercx.runtimeverification.com/) ERCx generates structured and detailed reports about its analysis of the token
 - [Manticore (Trail of Bits' Symbolic execution tool)](https://github.com/trailofbits/manticore).
 This project is no longer internally developed and maintained as of Jul 11, 2023.
 A symbolic execution tool that is developed by Trail of Bits.
 Manticore is implemented in Python and supports several SMT solvers (Z3, Yices2, Boolector, cvc4).
 Manticore has several interfaces: it can be used as a CLI tool, through its Python API, or using manticore-verifier—a property-based symbolic execution tool.
 Besides vulnerability detection, Manticore automatically generates test cases corresponding to the execution paths identified through symbolic execution